dmeliza/vickreybot/README.md

 # Vickreybot

+This project has been moved to codeberg: https://codeberg.org/dmeliza/vickreybot

 A very simple slack app for running Vickrey auctions or any other kind of activity where everyone in the channel needs to make some commitment in secret.

 ## Installation